polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/system-chains/asset-hub/index.md

 # Asset Hub Tutorials

 Asset Hub serves as Polkadot's specialized common-good chain for asset management.
-In this section, you'll learn how to properly register, track, and convert assets.
+Learn how to register, track, and convert assets through these tutorials:

-These tutorials walk you through managing tokens on Asset Hub, from creating new assets with custom parameters to representing tokens from other parachains.
-You'll learn how to leverage Asset Hub's AMM features for token swaps, manage liquidity pools, and optimize cross-chain transactions.
-Whether setting up a new asset, connecting existing ones across chains, or managing liquidity pools, these guides cover the essential techniques for effective cross-chain asset management in the Polkadot.
+- **Register a Local Asset** - Create and configure new assets directly on Asset Hub with custom parameters like metadata and minimum balances
+- **Register a Foreign Asset** - Connect assets from other parachains to Asset Hub using XCM for cross-chain functionality
+- **Convert Assets** - Use Asset Hub's AMM functionality to swap between different assets, provide liquidity to pools, and manage LP tokens

+Through these tutorials, you'll learn how to manage cross-chain assets, including:

+- Asset registration and configuration
+- Cross-chain asset representation
+- Liquidity pool creation and management
+- Asset swapping and conversion
+- Transaction parameter optimization

 ## In This Section